 Thriving veg patches encourage healthy eating

 There’s no doubting a spectacular Castle which has welcomed guests since its origins as a mansion house would’ve ever offered anything less than fine dining.
 But we all know that centuries ago the extravagant food served in castles was far from healthy.
 The phrase ‘fine dining’ has in recent years resolutely rediscovered its meaning.

-By April the walled garden will look like it did in its heyday with lush, leafy veg in abundance.
+By April the walled garden of our exclusive use venue in Scotland will look like it did in its heyday with lush, leafy veg in abundance.
 It’s always good to know that the food on the table has come straight from the earth (with a bit of clever cooking in between).
 But now, more than ever, the concentration on healthy eating is all-consuming and the hospitality industry is no bystander.
 By providing a farm to table experience for our Aldourie Castle guests we can guarantee nutritious food cooked to the highest standard with the care and attention it deserves from the moment it is picked.

 Tasty pickings from the glasshouses; fun in the sun!

 Another benefit of the walled garden is its Victorian-inspired and designed glasshouses.
 Not only do they look splendid under a blue sky on a hot summer’s day, their tall thin window panes shimmering in the sun.
 But the real treasure is what’s housed within.
 Guests can select for themselves brightly-coloured, crisp salads, exotic fruits and hardy vine-growing vegetables.
 The walled garden glasshouses simply by their very nature reinforce many aspects of the Aldourie ethos: ‘in the moment’, meaningful time spent with family and/or friends in the great outdoors.